KOSPI plunges after tech selloff and U.S. rate worries

 What happened

-South Korea's benchmark KOSPI plunged on June 8, 2026, amid a technology-led selloff and rising concerns about U.S. interest rates.
-Reporting by UPI states the index lost 676.18 points, or 8.29 percent, to close at 7,484.41, after briefly falling as low as 7,442.73.
-Reuters reports the drop marked the index's biggest daily decline since March 4 and that the KOSPI is roughly 15% below its June 2 peak of 8,801.49.
-The secondary KOSDAQ fell more than 9% to 911.39, according to UPI.
+South Korea's benchmark KOSPI plunged on June 8, 2026, in a technology-led selloff compounded by U.S. interest-rate fears and geopolitical tension.
+UPI reports the index lost 676.18 points, or 8.29%, to close at 7,484.41, after briefly falling to about 7,442.73.
+Reuters reports it was the index's biggest daily decline since March 4 and left the KOSPI roughly 15% below its June 2 peak of 8,801.49; the secondary KOSDAQ fell more than 9%, per UPI.

 Market mechanics and flows

-UPI reports heavy turnover, with 448.3 million shares traded worth 47.8 trillion won (about US$31.2 billion) and losers outnumbering winners 873 to 42.
-UPI further reports foreigners and institutions sold about 355.5 billion won and 1.6 trillion won, respectively, while retail investors bought about 1.76 trillion won.
-Reuters and UPI report the Korea Exchange (KRX) activated circuit breakers shortly after the open and implemented sell-side sidecars for both KOSPI and KOSDAQ during the session.
+UPI reports heavy turnover, with about 448.3 million shares traded worth roughly 47.8 trillion won, and losers far outnumbering gainers.
+Per UPI, foreigners and institutions were net sellers while retail investors were net buyers.
+UPI and Reuters report the Korea Exchange activated circuit breakers shortly after the open and applied sell-side sidecars for both the KOSPI and KOSDAQ.

 Currency and policy response

-Reuters and Yahoo report the won reversed from a 17-year low after authorities convened emergency meetings and signaled intervention.
-Reuters reports the currency traded around 1,533.7 won per dollar after slipping to about 1,615.0 on Friday.
-Reuters quotes market participants saying authorities were likely to sell dollars to cap won weakness; UPI reports officials engaged in verbal intervention.
+Reuters and Yahoo report the won reversed from a multi-year low after authorities convened emergency meetings and signaled intervention, with market participants expecting officials to sell dollars to cap won weakness; UPI reports verbal intervention.

 Scoring Rationale